anthonyeden/Profiler-Donations-GravityForms/readme.txt

-=== Profiler Donations for Gravity Forms ===
+=== Profiler Integration for Gravity Forms ===
 Contributors: anthonyeden
-Tags: gravity-forms, fundraising, crm, donation Requires at least: 4.6
+Tags: gravity-forms, fundraising, crm, donation, profiler Requires at least: 5.0
-Tested up to: 4.9
+Tested up to: 5.4.1
 Stable tag: trunk
-Requires PHP: 5.6.0
+Requires PHP: 7.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A Wordpress plugin to integrate your Gravity Forms with Profile IMS.
+A Wordpress plugin to integrate your Gravity Forms with Profiler CRM.

 == Description ==

-A Wordpress plugin to integrate your Gravity Forms with Profile IMS.
+A Wordpress plugin to integrate your Gravity Forms with Profiler CRM.
 You can send Donations and Interactions directly to Profiler from your Gravity Form.
 You can also use Profiler as a Payment Gateway!

 == Installation ==